melissamonk-NOAA/Vermilion_2021/doc/indices/NWFSC_HL_writeup.knit.md

 ### Northwest Fisheries Science Center Hook-and-Line Survey

-Since 2004, the NWFSC has conducted an annual hook-and-line survey targeting shelf rockfish at fixed stations (‘sites’) in the Southern California Bight (Figure \@ref(fig:spp-sites)).
+Since 2004, the NWFSC has conducted an annual hook-and-line survey (NWFSC HL) targeting shelf rockfish at fixed stations (‘sites’) in the Southern California Bight (Figure \@ref(fig:spp-sites)).
 During each site visit, three deckhands simultaneously deploy 5-hook sampling rigs (this is referred to as a single ‘drop’) for a maximum of 5 minutes per line, but individual lines may be retrieved sooner at the angler’s discretion (e.g. to avoid losing fish).
 Five drops are attempted at each site for a maximum possible catch of 75 fish per site per year (3 anglers × 5 hooks × 5 drops).
-Further details regarding the sampling frame, site selection, and survey methodology are described by [-@Harms2008].
+Further details regarding the sampling frame, site selection, and survey methodology are described by Harms et al. [-@Harms2008].

-From 2004 through 2013, sampling was conducted only outside the Cowcod Conservation Areas.
+From 2004 through 2013, sampling was conducted only outside the Cowcod Conservation Areas (CCAs).
 Beginning in 2014, 40 sites inside the CCAs were sampled, and roughly another 40 sites have been added in subsequent years inside the CCAs.
 The survey currently has 201 sites (79 inside and 122 outside the CCAs).

 **Northwest Fisheries Science Center Hook-and-Line Survey Index: Data Preparation, Filtering, and Sample Sizes**

-Vermilion is one of the most commonly encountered species in the NWFSC hook-and-line survey [Harms 2008]  (Figure \@ref(fig:spp-sites)).
-Sites considered for an abundance index were limited to those that have caught at least 1 vermilion rockfish over the period 2004-2018 (circles in Figure xx ).
+Vermilion is one of the most commonly encountered species in the NWFSC hook-and-line survey [@Harms 2008]  (Figure \@ref(fig:spp-sites)).
+Sites considered for an abundance index were limited to those that have caught at least 1 vermilion rockfish over the period 2004-2018 (circles in Figure \@ref(fig:spp-sites)).
 Only 14 sites were identified as catching no vermilion over the entire sampling period.
 Sample sizes by depth and year can be found in Tables
 \@ref(tab:tab-depth-nwfschl) and \@ref(tab:tab-year-nwfschl).
 Note that depth was used as a continuous variable (second-order polynomial) in the model, and depth bins were created for descriptive purposes and data exploration only.